rupor-github/fb2mobi/README.md

 * Added synchronous logging to file and console (console logging level is set independently by `--console-level` key or `<consoleLevel>` config tag)
 * Added an option to make PNG images non-transparent to prevent "ghostly images" on Kindle (`--remove-png-transparency` key or `<removePngTransparency>` config tag)
 * Added support for auto-generation of PageMaps - now it is possible to have APNX files (`--apnx=eInk|PC` key or `<generateAPNX>` profile tag).
-Number of uncompessed text characters per page is (aproximatly) controlled by `charactersPerPage` profile tag and by default is equal to 2300 (as in Calibre)
+Number of uncompessed text characters per page is (approximately) controlled by `charactersPerPage` profile tag and by default is equal to 2300 (Calibre default setting)
 * Removed `<flatTOC>` support.
 New config tag `<tocType>` and command line parameter `--toc-type` could be used instead with values `Flat|Kindle|Normal`.
   This introduces special support for eInk Kindle devices with 2-level TOC views.
 Additional tag `<tocKindleLevel>` and parameter `--toc-kindle-level` allow for precise tuning of generated NCX for eInk devices.